chriskirknielsen/2020/src/en/posts/breakout-container.md

 }
 ```

-Additionally, if you want to really push the backward compatibility to avoid a broken layout for the few browsers that support the `vw` unit but not `calc()`, you can use any variation of `calc(50vw * 2)`.
+Additionally, if you want to really push the backward compatibility to avoid a broken layout for the few browsers that support the `vw` unit but not `calc()`, you can use any variation of `calc(50vw * 2)` that results in `100vw`.
 This will ensure older browsers won't have content outside the viewport.

 As a bonus, if you want to avoid having an absurdly large content on an ultra-wide viewport, use "dynamic" padding!
 This `calc` value will take the screen width (`100vw`) minus the maximum width of the content (`80em`) and divide the result by `2`.
 The block will still take up all the horizontal space but the content will remain at a reasonable width.